Frequently Asked Questions

 Where will the targets be?

 There are usually several tasks and/or targets for each competitive flight.
 These are not decided upon until the morning of the flight and they are released to the pilots first.
 Some targets and tasks are in the air and not really discernable to the viewer on the ground.
 For Friday’s competitive flight, if there are any targets that are accessible to and safe for viewers, we will post those locations on our Facebook page and on the homepage of www.gtbr.net immediately following the pilot briefing.
 Saturday and Sunday’s flights will have targets in the festival grounds infield at East Texas Regional Airport.
 One of the targets for both days is the Ducks on the Pond.
-There will be a small children's pool in the infield and the pilots will attempt to swoop in close enough to drop a rubber ducky into the pool.
+There will be a fishing boat in the infield and the pilots will attempt to swoop in close enough to drop a rubber ducky into the boat.
 This task has a $5000 cash prize and is always one of the best and most exciting opportunities to watch the real competition of the event.

 Will I be able to see the target areas?

 Yes.
 There will be a large area around each target that will be marked off.
 Measuring team members will be around this perimeter to make sure that no one enters the target zone.
 It is critical to the integrity of the competition that no marker on the ground is touched, moved or tampered with by anyone until it is logged by the measuring team.
 If a pilot’s marker lands outside the target zone, please do not touch or move it.
 The measuring team will retrieve the marker.